 He was saying:

 “Two humans and a secret – that’s all it takes to start a conspiracy.
-But if we could find one bird, one whistle-blower, would could come forward with the truth, that could change the course of history.
+But if we could find one bird, one whistle-blower, would he come forward with the truth, that could change the course of history?
 This is the information the world needs to know.
 That is why those who hold the greatest power are afraid, very afraid.”

-You have know doubt deduced that the The Whistle-blower was my friend and comrade many a space venture, The Parrot.
+You have no doubt deduced that The Whistle-blower was my friend and comrade on many a space venture, The Parrot.
 He told me he had gone to visit with his cousin in Peru.

 When I saw him give that interview on TV, I was beside myself.
 What if the humans thought I had helped him with the leaking?
 Who could I turn to for advice and comfort?
 There was only one person in the whole world I could trust.

 I bounded over to her college and woofed outside her room.
-Jennie opened the door, but not fully.
-I pushed my nose through the crack and saw, perched on the end of her bed, the parrot.
+Jenny opened the door, but not fully.
+I pushed my nose through the crack and saw, perched on the end of her bed, the Parrot.

 “You!”
 I woofed.
 “What are you doing here?
-Don’t you realise that you are risking Jennie’s future?
-What would happen if the police found out she was hiding the world’s most wanted parrot?”
+Don’t you realize that you are risking Jenny’s future?
+What would happen if the police found out she was hiding the world’s most wanted Parrot?”

-“Dear simple dog,” said he, “You don’t think I am working alone do you?
+“Dear simple dog,” said he, “you don’t think I am working alone do you?
 Courage is contagious.
-It was Jennie’s friend who stole the memory stick with all the secret files on it.
-He picked it up off the table of the University’s Principal.
-Jennie handed it to me.
+It was Jenny’s friend who stole the memory stick with all the secret files on it.
+He picked it up off the table of the university’s Principal.
+Jenny handed it to me.
 We are doing this important work together.
 This is the greatest leak of classified space information in history.
-Now the whole world knows the truth about the Cat People.
+Now the whole world knows the truth about the cat people.
 Aren’t you pleased?”

-“Don’t you know, innocent pets are begin chased out of their homes because the humans are now frightened of every harmless little kitty-cat?”
+“Don’t you know, innocent pets are being chased out of their homes because the humans are now frightened of every harmless little kitty-cat?”

-“You now as well as I do that there’s no such thing as an innocent cat,” said the Parrot.
+“You know as well as I do that there’s no such thing as an innocent cat,” said the Parrot.